-Babu wrote that Valdovinos and two friends trespassed into the Walgreens store around 1 a.m. on June 1, 2020, entering through the back storage area.
+Babu wrote Valdovinos and two friends trespassed in the Walgreens store around 1 a.m. on June 1, 2020, entering through the back storage area.
 They then entered the retail floor and began filling large garbage bags with merchandise before carrying them out to their cars, according to the prosecutor.

 Other unknown people were also looting the store at the time, records show.

 Eventually, Valdovinos entered the pharmacy employee area, hid between two shelves, re-emerged after 45 seconds and grabbed a large white bucket, then hid again, according to the prosecutor.
 That’s when she said Valdovinos started the fire.